Iguassu Scenes

 The Stamp

-Everybody, even people that are planning to visit Brazil and come back in the same day must get the passport stamped.
-If you need a VISA to visit Brazil you must provide it.
-There is no way to cross anymore without having it.
-This is valid only for the border between Brazil and Argentina.
+People that are planning to visit Brazil and come back in the same day must get the passport stamped.
+If one need a VISA to visit Brazil must provide it in advance prior arrival.
+However, some backpackers are crossing the border without stopping at the Brazilian border (insurance companies don´t cover if one is illegal in a country).

 If you stay longer and travel

-To stay longer or travel further into Argentina or Paraguay, stop at the Brazilian side of the border and get an exit stamp, then go on to the Argentinean side where a 30- or 90-day visa will be stamped into one’s passport, some times also in Argentina they give an entry slip.
+To stay longer or travel further into Argentina or Paraguay, stop at the Brazilian side of the border and get an exit stamp, then go on to the Argentinean or Paraguayan side where a 30- or 90-day visa will be stamped into one´s passport, no entry slip anymore.

 Visa

-Countries whose citizens do not require visas to enter Argentina: Andorra, Austria, Barbados, Belgium, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cyprus, Croatia, Czech Republic, Denmark, Domenican Republic, Ecuador, El Salvador, Estonia, Finland, France, Germany, Greece, Guatemala, Guyana, Haiti, Honduras, Hong Kong, Hungary, Ireland, Island, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Monaco, Nicaragua, Norway, Nederland's, New Zeland, Romania, Panama, Paraguay, Peru, Poland, Portugal, San Marino, Santa Lucia, Santa Sede, San Vicente y Las Granadinas, Servia e Montenegro, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Switzerland, Sweden, Trinidad y Tobago, Turkey, Uruguay, United Kingdom, Venezuela.
+Countries whose citizens do NOT require visas to enter Argentina: Andorra, Austria, Australia, Belgium, Bolivia, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Cyprus, Croatia, Czech Republic, Denmark, Dominican Republic, Ecuador, El Salvador, Estonia, Finland, France, Germany, Granada, Greece, Guatemala, Guyana, Haiti, Honduras, Hong Kong, Hungary, Jamaica, Japan, Iceland, Ireland, Island, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malasia, Malta, Mexico, Monaco, Nicaragua, Norway, Nederland's, New Zeland, Panama, Paraguay, Peru, Poland, Portugal, Romania, Russia, San Marino, Santa Lucia, San Vicente y Las Granadinas, Servia e Montenegro, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Switzerland, Sweden, Thailand, Trinidad y Tobago, Turkey, Uruguay, United Kingdom, United States, Vatican and Venezuela.

-Countries whose citizens do not require visas to enter Paraguay: Argentina, Austria, Belgium, Brazil, Chile, Colombia, Costa Rica, Denmark, El Salvador, France, Finland, Germany, Greece, England, Israel, Italy, Japan, Liechtenstein, Luxembourg, Norway, Nederland's, Panama, Peru, South Africa, Switzerland, Sweden, Uruguay and Venezuela.
-Note: if one is part of the EU but is traveling with the old passport (without the European Union logo on it), the authorities may charge something or require the person to apply for a visa.
+Countries whose citizens do NOT require visas to enter Paraguay: Argentina, Austria, Belgium, Brazil, Chile, Colombia, Costa Rica, Denmark, El Salvador, France, Finland, Germany, Greece, England, Israel, Italy, Japan, Liechtenstein, Luxembourg, Norway, Nederland's, Panama, Peru, South Africa, Switzerland, Sweden, Uruguay, Vatican and Venezuela.
+Note: if one is part of the European Union but is travelling with the old passport (without the European Union logo on it), the authorities may charge something or require the person to apply for a visa.

-Countries whose citizens do not require visas to enter Brazil: Andorra, Argentina, Austria, Bahamas, Barbados, Belgium, Bolivia, Bulgaria, Chile, Colombia, Costa Rica, Check Republic, Croatia, Denmark, Ecuador, Finland, France, Germany, Greece, Guatemala, Guiana, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Liechtenstein, Lithuania, Luxembourg, Macau, Malaysia, Malta, Monaco, Morocco, Namibia, The Netherlands, New Zeland, Norway, Panama, Paraguay, Peru, The Philippines, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, South Africa, South Korea, Spain, Suriname, Sweden, Switzerland, Thailand, Trinidad & Tobago, Tunisia, Turkey, United Kingdom, Uruguay, The Vatican and Venezuela, (last update february 2010).
+Countries whose citizens do NOT require visas to enter Brazil: Andorra, Argentina, Australia, Austria, Bahamas, Barbados, Belgium, Bolivia, Bulgaria, Canada, Chile, Colombia, Costa Rica, Check Republic, Croatia, Denmark, Ecuador, Estonia, Finland, France, Germany, Greece, Guatemala, Guiana, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Malaysia, Malta, Monaco, Morocco, Namibia, The Netherlands, New Zeland, Norway, Panama, Paraguay, Peru, The Philippines, Poland, Portugal, Romania, Russia, San Marino, Slovakia, Slovenia, South Africa, South Korea, Spain, Suriname, Sweden, Switzerland, Thailand, Trinidad & Tobago, Tunisia, Turkey, United States, United Kingdom, Uruguay, The Vatican and Venezuela.

 Consulates